openfiesta/openfiestalab/labguide/residency.md

 <br>

-- Two months of residence that can further be discussed with the applicants, and will be decided on a case-by-case basis.
+- Two months of residence that can further be discussed with the applicants, and the exact time will be decided on a case-by-case basis.

   <br>